 As of this morning, the South Branch of the Root River is still brown and flowing much higher than it has this summer.
 The smaller streams are starting to show some clearing and lowering as we begin to dry out.

 Currently there is no rain in the forecast until Friday.
 The streams will continue to clear as the week goes on, with the Root being last to clear and drop.
 Trout are still being seen eating off the surface.
-Streamers are also a good choice for these types of conditions.
-We finally received our much needed rain.
-Unfortunately we received it in a short period of time.
-The rivers and streams in Southeast Minnesota are very high and brown.
-The Root River went from a CFS flow of 175 cfs3 to 1504 cfs3 in less than 48 hours.
-The smaller streams are high and brown as well.
+Streamers are also a good choice for these types of conditions. |

 Author MEL HAYNER IS THE OWNER OF THE DRIFTLESS FLY SHOP AND AN ORVIS ENDORSED GUIDE IN SE MINNSOTA Archives